 2018.
 August 10.
 Overgrown grass has left a section of the Railway Trail almost impassable, an area resident said yesterday.
 The man said a recently installed pedestrian bridge over Store Hill in Smith’s had been a benefit, but the state of the surrounding area made it impossible to walk with a baby stroller.
 The resident added: “It’s completely unpassable unless you are on a horse.
 It’s a great bridge, but it’s useless to have a bridge if everything around it is impassible.”
 The resident said he had often walked on the pathway and it did not appear there had been any upkeep done for several months.
 He said: “I went for a walk with my daughter, who is 11 months old and was in her pushchair.
 We went to go across the bridge, but the grass was too high.
 It was higher than her in her push chair.
 I went around the other way and had the same problem.”

-Quad bikes on Railway Trail2018.
+2018.
 July 21.
 Legislation to introduce quad bike tours on the Railway Trail was approved by the House of Assembly, despite the opposition of environmental groups.
 Walter Roban, the Minister of Transport, said tours will be limited to seven vehicles and will only be allowed on paved roads or service roads.
 Mr Roban told the House that vehicles will only be ridden as part of a guided tour operated by a licensed operator, and the licence will be granted for one year on a trial basis.
 Cole Simons, the Shadow Minister of Education, expressed concerns that allowing the vehicles into Hog Bay Park would set a precedent.
 He said: “If they start up in one park, what’s stopping other businessmen starting a business in other parks in Bermuda.
 I’m looking down the road to our future.
 To me, the parks should be preserved as one of the gems of this country.”
 Lieutenant-Colonel David Burch, the Minister of Public Works, said he had come under fire for saying the opinions of those who live east of White Hill should not get a say.
 He added that while the Government received hundreds of objections, the majority focused on noise.
 Colonel Burch said: “I’m not sure how you could hear the sound of anything riding along the tracks if you live in St David’s, where one of the objectors were.”
 He said others had objected to “things that were not in fact going to take place”.
 Colonel Burch said he had met with the family planning to operate the tour business and was impressed by their professionalism.
 He added the family had decided to launch the venture because their son could not find work on the island despite having a degree in actuarial science.
 Colonel Burch said he believed the Government had taken a “measured and reasonable approach”, and the objections stemmed from the action being taken by a Progressive Labour Party government.
 Sylvan Richards of the One Bermuda Alliance said that he had come under fire over quad bike tours while he was minister.
 He told the House that he had been approached by the family and supported their proposal on the grounds that they get all the proper permits and permissions.
 Mr Richards said he later saw debate on social media that completely mis-characterized the proposal.
 He said: “I got slammed for weeks and weeks.
 I was called all sorts of names by our own supporters.”
 Mr Richards said he still believed the proposal would work for Bermuda.
 He said: “I support ATVs.
 I support the people behind it.
 I know they will do a very good job because they are professionals.”
 Michael Scott, a PLP backbencher, said the proposal had been criticized by some because the entrepreneur behind it was black.
 However, Michael Dunkley, the Shadow Minister for National Security, said this was not a racial issue.
 He said: “This is about a change a lot of people are uncomfortable with and that’s why they have objections.”
 Wayne Caines, the Minister of National Security, said he initially had concerns about the proposal after seeing the outcry on social media, but he said the right precautions have been put in place to protect the environment and the public.
 Mr Caines said a “false narrative” had developed that the Government did not care about the environment.
 He added: “At the end of the year, if the requirements are not met, we have an opportunity to come back, discuss it further or scrap the idea all together.”
 Jamahl Simmons, Minister of Economic Development and Tourism, said those who have complained about the noise have not raised issues about the noise caused by those who ride motocross bikes along the same trails.
 He added that he had worked with community officers to address that issue, but the lack of a similar outcry made him question people’s intentions.
 Mr Simmons said he was satisfied the legislation addressed the public’s concerns and the end result would be a successful business that attracts tourists and locals.
 He said: “It’s something different.
 It’s something for people to enjoy.
 It’s a beautiful part of Bermuda and we have an opportunity to share that with the world.”
 Leah Scott, the deputy Opposition leader, said the Government was in a “darned if you do, darned if you don’t” situation.
 She added: “If there’s something that isn’t working, we can change it.
 If we find that something needs to be enhanced, we can do that.
 I also believe that no one is going to pass a piece of legislation with the intention of destroying Bermuda.”

 2018.
 July 19.
 Conservation groups have vowed to continue their fight against proposals for quad bike tours on the Railway Trail.
 They were speaking as the House of Assembly prepares to debate an amendment to the law to allow the tours to go ahead.
 Bill Zuill, the executive director of the Bermuda National Trust, said the group was “disappointed” to see the Government go ahead with legislation and urged MPs to vote against the change.
 He added environmental groups had protested against the use of the Railway Trail, Fort Scaur and Hog Bay Park, in contravention of the National Parks Act which “expressly forbids the use of vehicles in National Parks”.
 Mr Zuill said a petition against the tours had attracted “hundreds” of signatures.
 He added: “We believe that Bermuda’s parks are for the peaceful enjoyment of the public and these ATV tours will shatter that peace and tranquility.
 While we support innovative tourism ideas and agree that Bermuda’s environment is an asset to be shared with our visitors, this proposal is not the answer.
 We are also concerned that this will set a precedent for similar tours throughout the island, again using Bermuda’s Railway Trail and other national parks.
 We call on Bermuda’s legislators to oppose this legislation and not to ignore the mass of public opinion who took the trouble to submit objections in the belief that they would get a hearing.”
 The Bermuda Environmental Sustainability Task Force has filed an application for a judicial review into the proposal.
 BEST’s application to the Supreme Court, dated July 12, named Lieutenant-Colonel David Burch, the Minister of Public Works, along with Rudolph Hollis, one of the backers of the venture.
 Colonel Burch has defended the plan for the all-terrain vehicles to be used for “guided educational tours” on the trail and other protected areas at the West End.
 The proposal got 402 strikes against it in a public survey revealed in February of this year, while only two votes were said to be in favour.
 The Motor Car Amendment (No 2) (Tour Quadricycles) Bill 2018 will permit licensed quad cycle rental schemes, as well as amend the definition of a motorcycle to include three-wheeled vehicles.
 A maximum of seven ATVs, including a guide, would be permitted for a tour.
 The machines would have a maximum engine size of 150cc

-railway trail on the coast2018.
+2018.
 February 9.
 A footbridge over Flatts Inlet has won approval from planners.
 The project, championed by the Friends of the Bermuda Railway Trail, is one of three designed to link long-separated sections of the historic former rail track.
 The plan will include one bridge over the inlet, one over North Shore Road and a third over a private driveway.
 A planning assessment said: “The bridges will allow for further connecting of the historic Bermuda Railway Trail to be achieved, which will benefit members of the public and visitors alike.
 “It will enhance the existing experience for users of the trail and encourage further use while also allowing visitors another glimpse into the historic railway and beautiful vistas which would have been afforded to users of the railway at the time.”
 The FBRT earlier worked to install new bridges at Store Hill and Bailey’s Bay as well as providing a raft of upgrades to the trail across the island.
 The planning application said the bridge over Flatts Inlet would use the same pillars as the original railway, although additional piers will be added.
 The bridge would stretch 730ft and stand 22ft above the low-tide mark.
 The planning documents said the bridge would be high enough to allow tour boats and all but one of the boats moored in the inlet to pass underneath.
 The owner of the remaining boat said she would move the boat to another mooring before work started.
 A second bridge section would stretch 220ft, and pass 16.5ft above North Shore Road.
 The final section of bridge would cross 16ft over a nearby private driveway.
 All of the bridges will be designed to withstand hurricane conditions.
 A public meeting about the proposal was held last May, and a computer-generated video was released online showing what the proposed bridge would look like.
 The proposal attracted four objections, including one from the Bermuda Environmental Sustainability Taskforce.
 The environmental charity said: “The proposal encompasses numerous conservation or protection areas and as such we believe that it’s essential that an environmental impact assessment be required to identify and avoid any as-yet unknown threats.”
 The three other objections came from residents who voiced concerns about the visual impact of the bridge over the inlet.
 The project also received a letter of support from another area resident.
 The planning assessment says that all of the objectors received letters of response and were notified when the final plans were submitted, but no further comments were received.

 2017.
 October 21.
 Plans to use quad bikes in Bermuda’s parks and on the Railway Trail need an impact assessment, environmental watchdogs said yesterday.
 The Bermuda Environmental Sustainability Task Force warned that environmental, economic and social factors had to be examined to avoid “unintended consequences” of allowing commercial operators to use all- terrain vehicles in these areas.
 The call from the charity came after West End residents and environmentalists questioned plans, approved by former OBA environment minister Sylvan Richards, to introduce ATV tours to the Railway Trail in Somerset.
 BEST said the proposal “raises troublesome issues” and called for the scheme to be “thought through thoroughly”.
 The group added: “Consultation with the public and railway right of way defenders is a must so that we don’t find down the road that we have taken another step harming Bermudians, offending and turning off bread-and-butter tourists and furthering injury and death.
 BEST calls for an environmental, economic, and social impact assessment so that we are truly informed and know what we are doing, thus avoiding unintended consequences.”
 BEST’s chief advocacy officer Stuart Hayward added: “With so few open spaces available in Bermuda, all of which are desperately needed for the health and well-being of Bermudians, it is disturbing that this plan appears to have been approved without the appropriate assessments, public consultations and, we understand, against the recommendations of the Parks Commission.”
 The group added that the island had already experienced problems due to previous changes in transport policy.
 It said: “An example is the change in law about ten years ago allowing increased motorcycle size and power.
 Whatever the arguments for this — which might have seemed quite valid at the time — there have been and continue to be ‘unintended consequences’.”
 BEST said more powerful bikes had led to more frequent and serious accidents, made enforcement more difficult for police, and may have encouraged people already illegally racing bikes in Hog Bay Park.
 The group added: “Further, enabling this ATV plan will completely lose the original intention for including our railway trail in the parks system, preserving it as quiet, linear open space.
 Laws and regulations will need to be changed, paving the way for greater erosion of our parks as areas of safe, quiet, family friendly venues for walkers, joggers, children, dogs, horses, tourists and those simply wishing to enjoy time in nature.”
 Mr Richards said in an online statement last month that the idea was for “low-powered silenced ATV’s along part of the railway trail in Somerset only”.
 He added that tours would not operate on Sunday and parts of the trail would be off-limits to ATVs.
 The plan sparked opposition on social media and Greenrock’s director Jonathan Starling highlighted a lack of consultation.
 Neither the Ministry of Public Works nor the Ministry of Environment and Natural Resources replied to requests for comment yesterday.

 2017.
 October 2.
 West End residents and environmentalists have queried plans to introduce quad bike tours to the Railway Trail in Somerset.
 Members of the public issued a statement earlier today describing their qualms.
 The proposal was approved by former Minister of the Environment Sylvan Richards, although it would have to pass other legislative hurdles before the bikes could operate.
 The excursions would use all-terrain vehicles, or ATVs, for visitors to embark on guided tours along the trail.
 According to Mr Richards’s statement online, the idea was for “low-powered silenced ATV’s along part of the railway trail in Somerset only”.
 No tours would operate on Sundays, and portions of the trail would be off-limits.
 The Royal Gazette was unable to get a response on Friday regarding the status of the plan, which has drawn opposition on social media.
 The environmental group Greenrock is also seeking details.
 Executive director Jonathan Starling lamented the lack of consultation.
 Mr Starling said: “Members of the public have been in touch and voiced their opposition to the proposal.”
 Area residents were concerned over rumors that the motorized tours would include access to Hog Bay Park.
 Mr Starling said Greenrock had “some reservations.
 While we can appreciate visitors getting to know our beautiful nature reserves, the use of ATVs doesn’t seem the right way to do so,” he said.
 Mr Starling accepted its use for those with mobility issues but remained “concerned about the precedent it would set.
 The Railway Trail and nature reserves are supposed to be areas of active commuting — walking, jogging and cycling — and generally areas for peaceful contemplation of our island’s nature and beauty,” he said.
 “This proposal would seem to run counter to that, and there’s the added concern of damage to the trails.”
 The group was consulting with other organizations, and Mr Starling called it “disappointing” that none had been approached.
 “Through consultation, things like this could be troubleshooted early on, and win-wins identified.
 Sometimes that’s not possible, but more often than not, it is.
-We would hope that the new Government makes public consultation on policies central to their decision-making process — and it would be fantastic if entrepreneurs also engaged the relevant organizations early on too so that we could avoid problems or misunderstandings.
+We would hope that the new Government makes public consultation on policies central to their decision-making process — and it would be fantastic if entrepreneurs also engaged the relevant organizations early on too so that we could avoid problems or misunderstandings.”

 2017.
 May 25.
 The Friends of the Bermuda Railway Trail have unveiled the latest stage of their project to reconnect the old trail and construct a bridge across the Flatts Inlet.